Forbearance and Your Credit Reports

 Forbearance process: utilities and property taxes

-Many cities and states across America are offering relief options for utility bills and property taxes to those impacted by the Covid-19 pandemic.
+Many cities and states across America offer relief options for utility bills and property taxes to those impacted by unforeseen economic hardships.
 This may include forbearance or deferred payments.
 Call your local municipality or utility provider for details.